eam.healthdata.be (Entity Access Management)

 User roles in HD4DP v2

-By default, only 1 Local Study Lead is created by healthdata.be (Sciensano) for each project within each organization.
-This means that only 1 person can see all registrations made for that project within that organization.
-This policy prevents HD4DP v2 users to see personal and sensitive information from persons they do not have a therapeutic relationship with.
+By default, only 1 Local Study Lead is intended by healthdata.be (Sciensano) for each project within each organisation.
+The idea is that only one person is meant to see all submissions for that project within that organisation.
+This policy prevents users of HD4DP v2 from seeing personal and sensitive information from individuals with whom they do not have a therapeutic relationship.
+For policy deviations on this, healthcare organisation staff should contact their Data Protection Officer (DPO).

 johanvanbussel Wed, 03/08/2023 - 17:49